CMU-SAFARI/VAMPIRE/README.md

 VAMPIRE includes the following major features that are not included in prior DRAM power modeling tools:

 - typical-case power consumption values (as opposed to worst-case power consumption)
-- data-depedent power consumption behavior
+- data-dependent power consumption behavior
 - the impact structural variation within a module on power consumption
 - power consumption models based on extensive data collected from DRAM modules by three major vendors